Alfresco/docs-alfresco/content-services/latest/install/zip/index.md

 To get started, prepare your production server by installing the prerequisite software (JRE, database, and message broker) before continuing.

-1. Download the distribution zip file by accessing the Alfresco Support Portal.
+1. Download the distribution zip file by accessing the Support Portal.
 2. Generate certificates for mutual TLS.
 3. Download Tomcat and review the installation steps required.
 4. Set up Tomcat.